MicrosoftDocs/winrt-api/windows.applicationmodel.store.preview/storeconfiguration_shouldrestricttoenterprisestoreonly_248202522.md

 # Windows.ApplicationModel.Store.Preview.StoreConfiguration.ShouldRestrictToEnterpriseStoreOnly

 ## -description
-Determines whether the Windows Store for Business is enabled for the current user.
+Determines whether the Microsoft Store for Business is enabled for the current user.

 ## -returns
-True if the Windows Store for Business is enabled for the current user; otherwise false.
+True if the Microsoft Store for Business is enabled for the current user; otherwise false.

 ## -remarks